dcunited001/dcunited001.github.io/_posts/2016-07-01-im-not-religious-im-spiritual-3-a-lighthouse-in-a-storm.md

 Another tool that I use to examine problems.
 Science is constantly developing better tools to measure phenomena.
-One of the best examples is X-Ray crystallography, for which like 50 Nobel Prizes have been awarded.
+One of the best examples is X-Ray crystallography, for which over 50 Nobel Prizes have been awarded.
 If it weren't for this one technique, steampunk would still be in-vogue and not because it's some kind of chic, hipster style.